nitinprajapat/spring_boot_demo_project/README.md

 # springprojects
-A simple hello world spring boot application
+A simple hello world spring boot application.
 Navigate to the following link to know the steps of this application https://spring.io/quickstart